AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-apply-citations.md

    >
    >The preview is based on the citation style that your administrator has selected in the **Settings**.

-1. Click anywhere on the screen to close the preview box.
+1. Select anywhere on the screen to close the preview box.

     ![](images/citation-preview.png){width="550" align="left"}